 - Price: Free!

 Although not a specialized 3D slicer, OctoPrint does feature a slicing tool for slicing STL files in addition to its incredible main features.
-OctoPrint allows for simple and effective remote monitoring of in-progress printing, so you could be in a different city and seamlessly check on how your 3D print is going.
+OctoPrint acts as more of a slicing software platform and host, allowing for simple and effective remote monitoring of in-progress printing, so you could be in a different city and seamlessly check on how your 3D print is going.

 You can monitor your print’s progress, temperature, estimated remaining time, and install a webcam to get video footage of the print to check if any errors have occurred.
 And if they have, you can remotely pause or stop the print to save on wasted filament!